-All throughout my second and third year, we visited the Queen Elizabeth Hospital Birmingham several times.
+During my second and third year, we visited the Queen Elizabeth Hospital Birmingham several times.
 This is one magnificent hospital which has the largest single Critical Care Unit in Europe.
 We were able to see a range of medical equipment during our visits, but the most exciting was the CyberKnife.
 This advanced technology is a fully robotic radiotherapy device, which provides precise radiotherapy treatment for patients with cancer.
-It was definitely a treat getting to see this piece of equipment closely, and it was an experience that added immense value to my studies.
+It was definitely a treat getting to see this piece of equipment up close, and it was an experience that added immense value to my studies.

 Other valuable experiences